 Ellen Middaugh, PhD

-Assistant Professor, Child & Adolescent Development
+Associate Professor, Child & Adolescent Development

 Ellen Middaugh's research is guided by the question, “How do youth become effective advocates for themselves and their communities in the digital age?”
 She is interested in how the internet and participatory media enable and constrain civic participation.
 Dr. Middaugh conducts research on how youth use social media to express public voice and build community, youth practices as they encounter misinformation and hostility online, and educational interventions designed to help support informed, ethical and empowered civic engagement.
 Her research focuses on youth broadly but with special interest in the experiences of those who may be excluded or misrepresented by powerful civic institutions.